taner04/Dotnet-CleanArchitecture/README.md

 - **Api** – Provides HTTP endpoints for clients, mapping requests to application services.
 - **SharedKernel** – Cross-cutting abstractions and utilities shared across projects.
 - **eShop.AppHost / eShop.ServiceDefaults** – Hosting and default configuration for running the application.
-> **Note:** This solution does **not** use CQRS.
-All reads and writes are handled through the same application services.
->
-> **Why?** Since MediatR is now a commercial library, this project avoids a CQRS pattern that would typically require it or similar tools.
-This keeps dependencies simple and licensing concerns minimal.

 ---